 Skip to main content

-• You must have EverShop version at least 1.0.0-rc.5 installed on your machine.
-If you don't have EverShop installed, please follow the installation guide.
+• EverShop version 2.0.1 or newer installed on your machine.
+If you haven't installed EverShop yet, please follow the installation guide.

-From the root directory of your EverShop project, find the folder named extensions and create a new folder named productComment.
+Navigate to the root directory of your EverShop installation and locate the extensions folder.
+Create a new folder named productComment for our extension.

 info